Artoriuz/ArtCNN/README.md

 Add something like this to your mpv config:
 ```
 vo=gpu-next
-glsl-shader="path/to/shader/ArtCNN_C4F16_DS.glsl"
+glsl-shader="path/to/shader/ArtCNN_C4F32_DS.glsl"
 ```

 ## VapourSynth Instructions
-ArtCNN is natively supported by [vs-mlrt](https://github.com/AmusementClub/vs-mlrt).
+ArtCNN is supported by [vs-mlrt](https://github.com/AmusementClub/vs-mlrt), with an easy-to-use wrapper in [vs-jetpack](https://github.com/Jaded-Encoding-Thaumaturgy/vs-jetpack/).
 Please follow the instructions found there.

-Alternatively, can also run the GLSL shaders with [vs-placebo](https://github.com/Lypheo/vs-placebo).
+Alternatively, can also run the GLSL shaders with [vs-placebo](https://github.com/sgt0/vs-placebo).

 ## Examples
 ![ArtCNN Example](./Images/artcnn_examples.png "ArtCNN Example")